 “Every day, user-generated content (UGC) is part of the online experience of millions of US Internet users.
 From entertainment to communications to e-commerce, consumers are taking charge of the creation, distribution and consumption of digital content.”

-Companies are increasingly understanding the importance of user-generated content.
+Companies are increasingly understanding the importance of user-generated content as fundamental in content marketing strategies.
 In fact, in 2016, 35% of B2C marketers plan to work on leveraging user or fan-generated content.

 Let’s begin with a primer on what user-generated content is and then see how you can use it to boost sales.